saneku/Plume-traj/plume_backtraj.md

 - `--trajectory-figure` (default: `parcel_trajectories.png`)
   Path for the PNG figure showing parcel trajectories (only parcels that reached the receptor are drawn).

+- `--seeds-figure` (optional)
+  Path to a PNG map showing the initial locations of all seeded parcels.

+- `--seeds-vertical-figure` (optional)
+  Path to a PNG plot showing the initial vertical distribution of all seeded parcels.

 - `--trajectory-age` (optional)
   When set, writes a Cartopy map (PNG) where parcel trajectories are coloured by their arrival age (hours).
 The figure mirrors the main trajectory map, includes the same coastline/border background, and uses 10 discrete intervals from the `gist_ncar_r` colormap with a horizontal legend.